leros/Self-Driving-Car-Traffic-Sign-Classifier/README.md

 | Speed limit (30km/h)		| Speed limit (30km/h)      							|

 Surprisingly, the model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.

-The code for making predictions on my final model is located in the 73th cell of the Ipython notebook.
-The model performs super well on these new images.
+The model performs super well on predicting the classes of these new images.

 ```
 [[ 1.000  0.000  0.000  0.000  0.000]